RiddhimanJit/sector-42/README.md

 ### Expedition & Scavenge Planner
 Plan scavenging missions to points of interest across the wasteland.
 The system calculates a dynamic **Risk Score** (Low → Extreme) based on distance, time of day, squad size, and gear loadout.
 Active expeditions stream simulated radio comm logs in real-time.

+### Global Syndicate Leaderboard
+Track your network points and standing against other wasteland factions (e.g., Iron Wolves, Neon Vanguard).
+Contribute local survival resources to boost your faction's rank and increase your overall network score within the global syndicate.

 ###  Shortwave Radio & Morse Utility
 - **Morse Encoder**: Type plaintext and transmit as synthesized 750 Hz audio beeps or full-screen visual light flashes.
 - **Tactile Telegraph Key**: Tap to input Morse code manually — short click for dot, hold for dash — with live character decoding.